 Where do I buy an Oyster card?

-If you live in the UK, you can buy an Oyster card and have this delivered to your home address before you travel to London.
+If you live in the UK, you can buy an Oyster card* and have it delivered to your home address before you travel to London.

-If you do not live in the UK, either buy a Visitor Oyster card before you leave home, or buy an Oyster card once you arrive in London at TfL Visitor Centres, stations, Oyster ticket stops and The Tramlink Shop in Croydon.
+If you do not live in the UK, you can buy a Visitor Oyster card* before you leave home, or buy an Oyster card once you arrive in London at TfL Visitor Centres, transport stations and Oyster ticket stops.

-What is the difference between Oyster and travelcards?
+What is the difference between an Oyster card and a travelcard?

-A 1-Day Travelcard is a paper ticket which allows you to travel as much as you like, as often as you like, for a single day.
-You can use it on the bus, Tube, DLR, tram, London Overground and most National Rail services within London.
+A Day Travelcard is a paper ticket which allows you to travel as much as you like for one day.
+You can use a Day Travelcard on the bus, Tube, DLR, tram, London Overground, TfL Rail and most National Rail services within London.

-You can use Anytime Day Travelcards at any time on the day of validity any day of the week for any journey until 04:30 the following day.
+- Use Anytime Day Travelcards at any time on the day of validity, any day of the week for journeys until 4.30am the following day.

-Alternatively, the Anytime Day Off-Peak Travelcard lets you travel from 9:30 Monday to Friday and all day Saturday and Sunday.
+- Use Off-Peak Day Travelcards after 9.30am Monday to Friday and all day on Saturday and Sunday.

 7 Day Travelcards